Data Literacy: What It Is and Why It Matters

 Organizations that promote data literacy can achieve net gains in data quality, collaborative communication, innovation, and work process efficiencies.
 Data literacy, in effect, means more gains with fewer pains.

-Yet only 25% of workers feel they use data effectively in their jobs, and only 21% of workers feel confident in their overall data literacy skills.
+Unfortunately, only 25% of workers feel that they use data effectively in their jobs.
+Even fewer (just 21%) feel confident in their overall data literacy skills.
 Clearly, there is much work to be done to help organizations achieve data literacy.

+If businesses are to capitalize on the value of the data available to them, they need to overcome barriers to data literacy and engage in a program of data democratization.
 The first step is to understand what data literacy truly is and what skills are necessary to attain an appropriate level of data literacy.
-Then, it is important to understand how to leverage those skills to help your organization thrive.

 Gartner defines data literacy as “the ability to read, write and communicate data in context, including an understanding of data sources and constructs, analytical methods and techniques applied — and the ability to describe the use case, application, and resulting value.”